Asia central banks, policymakers wade in to calm markets on Brexit vote

 The yen surging to its strongest levels against the dollar in two-and-a-half years, briefly breaking through the 100-yen-to-the-dollar level.
 Sterling suffered its biggest one-day fall of more than 9 percent against the dollar, hitting its lowest level in three decades.

-Japanese stocks sank, pushing the Nikkei 225 index .N225 down more than 8 percent to its lowest since October 2014, and a similar decline in the Nikkei futures JNMc1 triggered circuit breakers.
+Japanese stocks sank, pushing the Nikkei 225 index down more than 8 percent to its lowest since October 2014, and a similar decline in the Nikkei futures triggered circuit breakers.

 Japan's Deputy Chief Cabinet Secretary Hiroshige Seko told reporters the government was worried about market moves, saying sudden shifts because of the British vote were undesirable.